You're a Good Sport, Charlie Brown (soundtrack)

 You're a Good Sport, Charlie Brown: Original Soundtrack Recording is an album by American jazz pianist Vince Guaraldi, released on July 11, 2025, by Lee Mendelson Film Productions.
-It is the soundtrack to the motocross-themed television special of the same name first broadcast on CBS on October 28, 1975.
+It is the soundtrack to the motocross-themed Peanuts animated television special first broadcast on CBS on October 28, 1975.

 Background

 After producer Lee Mendelson died in December 2019, his sons Jason and Sean Mendelson undertook an extensive search for original music‑score recordings from the Peanuts television specials.
-During the COVID‑19 lockdown period they discovered a cache of analogue session tapes by Vince Guaraldi that had long been considered lost.
-These recordings included not only Guaraldi's musical cues for the specials but also the arrangements by John Scott Trotter, including multiple alternate takes.
+During the COVID‑19 lockdowns they discovered a cache of analogue session tapes by Vince Guaraldi that had long been considered lost.
+These recordings included Guaraldi's complete music cues along with arrangements by John Scott Trotter and multiple alternate takes.

 Jason Mendelson noted that the session tape for You're a Good Sport, Charlie Brown remained unplayed from its storage in 1975 until 2021.
 Upon playback, the Mendelsons noted recorded studio chatter amongst Guaraldi, Trotter, animator Bill Melendez and their father, presenting a candid insight into the recording session.
 The original masters (2‑inch, 16‑track stereo) were transferred by Deluxe Entertainment Services to high‑resolution digital format (192 kHz/24‑bit).

 The special was the final Peanuts television production supervised by Trotter and the penultimate one scored by Guaraldi: Trotter died on October 29, 1975, the day after the original broadcast of the special.